Compare IPTV Subscription Plans

 What's in the Sky Stream Puck box #

+Before you Sky streaming box installation on the TV, do a quick box-content check.
 Open the outer sleeve and you get five things: the Puck itself (a glossy black square roughly 10 cm across), a Sky-branded HDMI 2.1 cable in red and black braid, a USB-C power brick with a UK three-pin plug, the Sky voice remote in matte black with a microphone button, and AAA batteries already wrapped in the remote sleeve.
 Some boxes include a printed welcome card; if you're doing multi-room you get an additional Puck and remote per room.
 There is no aerial cable, no satellite F-connector, no Ethernet cable in the box by default — Sky assumes Wi-Fi.
 If you want wired Ethernet (good reasons below), supply your own Cat 5e or Cat 6 lead.
 Check that the HDMI cable is the genuine Sky one with branding on the connector hood, because cheap unbranded leads sometimes refuse to handshake at 4K HDR.
+For an exhaustive box-and-spec breakdown straight from the manufacturer, Sky's official Sky Stream overview lists every accessory, model revision and current firmware version, which is worth cross-referencing if your box looks unusual.

 Where to put the Puck — HDMI port, ventilation, line of sight #